absmach/magistrala/auth/README.md

 # Auth - Authentication and Authorization service

-Auth service provides authentication features as an API for managing authentication keys.
+Auth service provides authentication features as an API for managing authentication keys as well as administering groups of entities - `things` and `users`.

+# Authentication
 User service is using Auth service gRPC API to obtain login token or password reset token.
 Authentication key consists of the following fields:
 - ID - key ID
 - Type - one of the three types described below
 - IssuerID - an ID of the Mainflux User who issued the key